appknobs/appknobs/packages/appknobs-angular/README.md

 ---

 For more information visit [appknobs.io](https://appknobs.io/) or read in-depth tutorials in [our blog](https://appknobs.io/blog).
-You can get reach us at hello@appknobs.io or on [@appknobs](https://twitter.com/Appknobs).
+You can reach us at hello@appknobs.io or on [@appknobs](https://twitter.com/Appknobs).
 We'd appreciate your feedback!